 - Heavy Cream: You'll need a little less than half a cup of heavy cream for the ganache.

-- Peppermint Extract: Add just ½ tsp to the ganache for the perfect chocolate peppermint flavor.
+- Peppermint Extract: Add just ½ teaspoon to the ganache for the perfect chocolate peppermint flavor.

 HOW TO MAKE MACARONS WITH MY 6 ESSENTIAL MACARON RULES: